wso2/docs-is/en/docs/extend/oauth2/write-a-custom-oauth-2.0-grant-type.md

     !!! note

-        The code within lines 71-75 sets a custom response header in case an invalid mobile number is sent.
+        The `ResponseHeader` code chunk sets a custom response header in case an invalid mobile number is sent.